-- 1.1 ADF Information concerning aerodromes within Australia is published by the CASA in the Manual of Standards Part 139 Aerodromes and by AIS-AF in the ADF AIP.
-The former is intended for aerodrome owners and operators and contains specific details and requirements, whereas the latter is intended for aircrew and thus contains more general information. - 1.2 The aerodrome directory is published as En Route Supplement Australia (ERSA) Facilities (FAC) which lists certified aerodromes along with their availability and conditions of use. - 1.3 Details of uncertified aerodromes and helicopter landing sites are also included in ERSA FAC when requested by the aerodrome operator.
-It is the responsibility of pilots and air operators intending to conduct operations at uncertified aerodromes or helicopter landing sites to obtain current information on that location from the aerodrome owner/operator prior to flight planning and to assess the suitability of the aerodrome/helicort for the intended operation.
+1.3 The aerodrome directory is published as En Route Supplement Australia (ERSA) Facilities (FAC) which lists certified aerodromes along with their availability and conditions of use.

+1.4 Details of uncertified aerodromes and helicopter landing sites are also included in ERSA FAC when requested by the aerodrome operator.
+It is the responsibility of pilots and air operators intending to conduct operations at uncertified aerodromes or helicopter landing sites to obtain current information on that location from the aerodrome owner/operator prior to flight planning and to assess the suitability of the aerodrome/ heliport for the intended operation.

-2. CIVIL USE OF MILITARY AIR BASES
+2. ADF - MILITARY AIR BASES